philippgs/uibk_hpc_23/proseminar/02/heat_stencil_1D/task2.md

 ### Scalability

 - **Weak Scalability**: The system doesn't scale well when we fix the problem size and increase the number of ranks.
-This could be due to a rise in communication overhead since we cut the problem into smaller chunks an therefore have to communicate more.
+This could be due to a rise in communication overhead since we cut the problem into smaller chunks a therefore have to communicate more.

 - **Problem Size Scalability**: The system shows better scalability where we increase the problem size.